-B. In HPMS, complete the Delegated Business Function Table below:
+B. In the HPMS, complete the Delegated Business Function Table, shown in Exhibit 1 below:

+Exhibit 1: Delegated Business Function Table

 Note: If you plan to delegate a specific function but cannot at this time name the entity with which you will contract, enter "Not Yet Determined" so that CMS is aware of your plans to delegate that function even if you are still in contract negotiations.
-If you delegate a particular function to a number of different entities (e.g., claims processing to multiple medical groups), then list the five largest contracts and in the list for the sixth, enter "Multiple Additional Entities".
+If you delegate a particular function to a number of different entities (e.g., claims processing to multiple medical groups), then list the five most significant entities for each delegated business function identifiedidentified and in the list for the sixth, enter "Multiple Additional Entities".

-C. Provide in HPMS, a completed “.
+C. Provide in the HPMS, a completed “CMS Administrative/Management Delegated Contracting or Arrangement Matrix”.

 Health Services Management & Delivery

 The purpose of the Health Service Management and Delivery attestations is to ensure that all applicants deliver timely and accessible health services for Medicare beneficiaries.
 CMS recognizes the importance of ensuring continuity of care and developing policies for medical necessity determinations.
 In efforts to accomplish this, Medicare Advantage organizations will be required to select, evaluate, and credential providers that meet CMS’ standards, in addition, to ensuring the availability of a range of providers necessary to meet the health care needs of Medicare beneficiaries.
-The following attestations were developed to implement the regulations of CFR 422.112, 422.114.
+The following attestations were developed to implement the regulations of4242 CFR 422.112, 422.114.

-A. In HPMS, complete the table below:
+A. In the HPMS, complete the table below: